The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Results and discussion

 The precise spectral classifications used in this work rely on the homogeneous framework provided by the GOSSS and ALS surveys.
 However, such high-quality classifications may not always be achievable in studies involving distant, heavily obscured stars or extragalactic samples.
 Anticipating these limitations, we expect similar challenges in the analysis of upcoming large-scale spectroscopic surveys such as WEAVE and 4MOST, in which we are actively involved.

 A comparable issue arose during the IACOB project when analyzing B-type giants and supergiants.
 To address it, we employed what we called the FW3414 parameter offering a fast and reliable alternative.
-As described in \cite{deBurgos2023}, FW3414 is defined as the difference between the widths of the H$\beta$ line at three-quarters and one-quarter of its depth.
+As is described in \cite{deBurgos2023}, FW3414 is defined as the difference between the widths of the H$\beta$ line at three-quarters and one-quarter of its depth.
 This parameter serves as a proxy for \(\log L\) and provides insights into surface gravity.
 The use of H$\beta$ minimizes the effects of wind emission that can affect H$\alpha$, while the use of difference between the widths mitigates the impact of \(v \sin i\) on the line shape.

-Building on its successful application in B stars, we extended the FW3414 study to the O-star regime and assessed again its potential as a diagnostic of luminosity class, and further expanded its use as a calibrator of fundamental parameters.
-The results are shown in Fig.~\ref{Calibs_FW3414_calibs}, which presents the distribution of FW3414 against \Mv\ and \Lsp\, separated by luminosity class.
+Building on its successful application in B stars, we extended the FW3414 study to the O-star regime and assessed again its potential as a diagnostic of LC, and further expanded its use as a calibrator of fundamental parameters.
+The results are shown in Fig.~\ref{Calibs_FW3414_calibs}, which presents the distribution of FW3414 against \Mv\ and \Lsp\, separated by LC.
 The clear separation of LC I stars (with FW3414$<$4~\AA) from LC III and LC V stars demonstrates the parameter’s utility, confirming trends already observed in B-type stars.
-Luminosity classes III and V show overlap: FW3414 values range from 4–6~\AA\ for giants and 4–8~\AA\ for dwarfs, limiting its use as a standalone classifier between LC III and LC V.
+LCs III and V show overlap: FW3414 values range from 4–6~\AA\ for giants and 4–8~\AA\ for dwarfs, limiting its use as a standalone classifier between LC III and LC V.

-In addition, we derived novel empirical calibrations linking FW3414 to both \Mv\ and \Lsp\ using the {\em calibrator sample}.
-In cases where LC classification is unavailable -- i. e, when the \ioni{He}{ii}$\lambda$4686 line is not covered, preventing a reliable luminosity class assignment \citep[see, e.g., Table 5 in][]{Sota2011} -- we also tested a second-order polynomial fit between FW3414 and \Mv\ using the full sample without LC segregation.
-The resulting fit, listed in Table\,\ref{Cab5}, shows good agreement with the data and will be used in Sect.~\ref{Application} to estimate stellar parameters and assess their consistency with the observed values.
+In addition, we derived novel empirical calibrations linking FW3414 to both \Mv\ and \Lsp\ using the {calibrator sample}.
+In cases where LC classification is unavailable -- i.e., when the \ioni{He}{ii}$\lambda$4686 line is not covered, preventing a reliable LC assignment \citep[see e.g., Table 5 in][]{Sota2011} -- we also tested a second-order polynomial fit between FW3414 and \Mv\ using the full sample without LC segregation.
+The resulting fit, listed in Table\,\ref{Cab5}, shows good agreement with the data and is used in Sect.~\ref{Application} to estimate stellar parameters and assess their consistency with the observed values.